knative/docs/docs/concepts/README.md

   weight: 70
 ```

-When the `Example` resource needs to do it's work, it only acts on the
+When the `Example` resource needs to do its work, it only acts on the
 information included in the "Sizable" duck type shape, and the `Dog`
 implementation is free to have the information that makes the most sense for
 that resource.
 The power of duck typing is apparent when we extend the system